OpenLocalization/openloctest_full/articles/cdn/cdn-how-to-use.md

 	ms.author="mazha"/>

-# ABc Using CDN for Azure
+# ABcd Using CDN for Azure

 The Azure Content Delivery Network (CDN) offers developers a global solution for delivering high-bandwidth content by caching blobs